gr-grey/quartz/content/_index.md

 Rebuilding my website with [🪴 Quartz 3.3 (jzhao.xyz)](https://quartz.jzhao.xyz/).

+My old site is archived as [prototype1](https://gr-grey.github.io/proto1/), some links might not be working because of the change in base url.

 Reasons for switching (from the old Jekyll template).

 - Use links and graphs with obsidian.